torok839098/credit-risk-classification/Module_20 Files/report-template.md

 The purpose as mentioned before is analyze credit-risk classification.So, whether or not one label is more important to predict would depend on that purpose/context.
 If I were to work in a car dealership, for example, the model would benift the company to determine which features can determine a high-risk loan and who to give this loan to.
-Another situation that loans are used is for education.
-Something to consider is it feasible to give this person this particular loan, without considering other factors that could prevent the person from paying in the future?
-Now, both  'healthy' and 'high-risk' could both relate to your target clients/ the business depending how you analyze it.Maybe you are a company that analyzes credit and gives recommendations, so this model is useful to group the clients and have insights of what features/labels need more improvement.
-Going back to car loans, you need to have a certain credit score for the loan, so using the model to predict which of those credit scores leads to an increase of the 'healthy' loan.
+Another situation that loans are used is education.
+Something to consider is that is it feasible to give this person this particular loan, without considering other factors that could prevent the person from paying in the future?
+Now, both 'healthy' and 'high-risk' could both relate to your target clients/the business depending how you analyze it.Maybe you are a company that analyzes credit and gives recommendations, so this model is useful to group the clients and have insights of what features/labels need more improvement.
+Going back to car loans, you need to have a certain credit score to be approved for the loan, so using the model to predict which of those credit scores leads to an increase of the 'healthy' loan.
 Finally, maybe looking into the accuracy scores and confusion matrix as well, seeing how you can reduce the false negatives and positives.